johnkit/ace3p-production/doc/notes/UsingProjects.md

   create directories by clicking the folder icon near the upper right corner of the dialog.
 * After a directory is selected, modelbuilder will display a warning popup if the selected directory contains files or subdirectories.
-The is then given the option to (i) continue, in which case modelbuilder deletes all of the current directory contents, (ii) cancel the new-project action, or (iii) select a different directory.
+You are then given the option to (i) continue, in which case modelbuilder deletes all of the current directory contents, (ii) cancel the new-project action, or (iii) select a different directory.
-* After the directory is selected, modelbuilder will display a "New Project" dialog with the project name filled in.
-If things have been configured correctly, you should only need to enter a "Geometry File", which be either a .gen file or .ncdf file.
+* After the directory is selected, modelbuilder displays a "New Project" dialog with the project name filled in.
+If things have been configured correctly, you should only need to enter a "Geometry File", which be a .gen file or .ncdf file.
 (If you use a .gen file, modelbuilder will automatically run the ACDTool meshconvert when submitting jobs to NERSC.